 In January 2021 through the Center for Career Planning and Professional Development, Matteo connected with Ali David Seals, JD ’09.
 Seals is the Senior Counsel and Legal Team Director for Weyerhaeuser.
 Oregon Law’s Career Center helps students plan for success by building connections with alumni and community leaders.
 Seals provided insight and resources to Matteo through the process of applying for an internship with Northwest Resource Law.
 Ali Seals manages a broad range of transactional matters including large industrial and other commercial real estate transactions, as well as large scale timber transactions.
 Seals places a high priority on giving back to the law school community that helped him get to where he is now, such as providing insight and sharing experiences with newcomers like Matteo.

-During Matteo’s time at Northwest Resource Law PLLC this past summer, he developed professional connections with a variety of people who practice or are involved in his area of interest.
+During Matteo’s time at Northwest Resource Law PLLC in summer 2021, he developed professional connections with a variety of people who practice or are involved in his area of interest.
 One thing he took away from his summer at Northwest Resource Law, was that no matter how “similar” clients are, they are all different.